Brand Positioning for Contract Manufacturing

 Brand positioning statement examples for contract manufacturers

-How about this one for a fictitious medical device manufacturer who are offering a complete end-to-end service to their customers:
+Need some inspiration for your own brand statement?
+How about this one for a fictitious medical device manufacturer who offers a complete end-to-end service to their customers:

 For medical device OEMS, Medcare is the leading end-to-end design and manufacturing partner in the UK.
 We overcome fragmented supply chains to bring life saving devices to market faster.
 In the last 10 years we have helped hundreds of medical innovators move seamlessly from ideation to production without missing a beat.